thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Add originator attributes to** - controls whether the mapped attributes should be added to the **_Message_** or **_Metadata_**.

 * **Tell failure if any of the attributes are missing** - if enabled, fails message processing if at least one selected key does not exist.
-  > **Note:** Even in case of failure, outgoing message will contain telemetry keys that were successfully fetched.
+  > **Note:** Even in case of failure, the outgoing message will contain telemetry keys that were successfully fetched.

 ![Configuration example image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-attributes-config.png)